Saint Augustine Florida

 All three sprits who reside here have interesting ways of interacting with people.

 The original Ponce de Leon Hotel building, known now as Ponce de Leon Hall, is the centerpiece of Flagler College.
-The architecture featured in the college’s Ponce de Leon Hall is considered a “masterpiece of Spanish Renaissance architecture.”
+Its architecture is considered a “masterpiece of Spanish Renaissance architecture.”
 This National Historic Landmark is the first major poured-in-place concrete building in the United States.

-To build this upscale hotel, Henry Flagler hired a company with plenty of experience and talent: the McGuire and McDonald Company, who had already built the San Marcos Hotel in St. Augustine.
-The company went on to build many fine hotels, such as the Sanford House (Sanford), Seminole Hotel (Winter Park), Hotel Ormond (Ormond Beach), and The Continental (Atlantic Beach).
+To build this upscale hotel, Henry Flagler hired a company with plenty of experience and talent: the McGuire and McDonald Company, which had already built the San Marcos Hotel in St. Augustine.
+They went on to build many fine hotels, such as the Sanford House (Sanford), Seminole Hotel (Winter Park), Hotel Ormond (Ormond Beach), and The Continental (Atlantic Beach).
 Ponce de Leon Hotel, the dream of Henry Flagler, opened with much fanfare in 1889.

-Built to be a luxury hotel for the elite of society, the craftsmanship found inside is most impressive.
-Tom and I really enjoyed the tour!
-Flagler hired the best people, who had done great work in New York City and other places of interest.
-To design this hotel for the well-to-do, Flagler picked two young architects John Carrere and Thomas Hastings who also designed the New York Public Library and the House and Senate Office Buildings located next to the Capitol in Washington, D.C.
+Built to be a luxury hotel for the elite of society, the Ponce de Leon featured impeccable craftsmanship inside.
+Tom and I really enjoyed the tour when we visited.
+Flagler hired the best people, who had done great work in New York City and other places.
+To design this hotel for the well-to-do, Flagler picked two young architects, John Carrere and Thomas Hastings, who also designed the New York Public Library and the House and Senate Office Buildings next to the Capitol in Washington, D.C.

-This 1889 luxury hotel was a fully electrified building with both steamed heating and electric lighting; 4,000 electric lights, courtesy of the Edison Company.
-Flagler hired the talented Louis Comfort Tiffany to create the building’s interior, including the beautiful stained glass and mosaics.
+This luxury hotel was a fully electrified building with both steam heating and electric lighting in 1889 when it opened.
+It also featured 4,000 electric lights, courtesy of the Edison Company.
+Flagler hired Louis Comfort Tiffany to create the building’s interior, including the beautiful stained glass and mosaics.

 The mosaic tile floor is truly lovely.
-Tiffany also had worked with Thomas Edison in 1885 to develop decorative and stage lights for the Lyceum Theater in New York City (the first theater ever to have electric illumination).
-His range of materials included metalwork, furniture, jewelry, and ceramics in addition to glass.
-His glassworks can be found in Union Congregational Church in Montclair, N.J., Trinity Episcopal Church in St. Augustine, and Grace United Methodist Church.
+Tiffany had also worked with Thomas Edison in 1885 to develop decorative and stage lights for the Lyceum Theater in New York City (the first theater ever to have electric illumination).
+His range of materials included metal, jewelry, and ceramics in addition to glass.
+His glassworks can be found in the Union Congregational Church in Montclair, N.J., the Trinity Episcopal Church in St. Augustine, and the Grace United Methodist Church.

-Its rotunda and dome on top of the entrance/parlor are truly breathtaking.
+Its rotunda and dome are truly breathtaking.
 The dome is built within a dome that is open at the top, to allow light to brighten the grand entrance.
-The murals on the rotunda and dome were created by George Willoughby Maynard and Virgilio Tojetti.
-Maynard’s work takes one’s breath away.
-He made glorious murals, with the elements of nature represented by standing ladies, and the seated ladies represent “the classical conquest, civilization, knowledge, wisdom, etc.”
+Murals were created by George Willoughby Maynard and Virgilio Tojetti.
+Maynard’s work takes one’s breath away, featuring elements of nature represented by standing ladies, while the seated ladies represent “the classical conquest, civilization, knowledge, wisdom, etc.”

-There are several ballrooms.
-There was the ladies lounge and the gentleman’s lounge, located on either side of the long hall which runs from the parlor.
-They are now used for meetings, concerts, and events of the college.
+There are several ballrooms (now used for meetings, concerts, and events of the college).
+Ladies and the gentlemen’s lounges are located on either side of the long hall, which runs from the parlor.
 The central staircase leads up to the various ballrooms/event spaces, one of which is the students dining hall.
-The original women’s dorm and the men’s dorms are located on the various floors of the West Wing and an East Wing.
+The original women’s and men’s dorms are in the East and West wings.

-Henry Flagler and his son, Harry Harkness Flagler had a rocky relationship after Henry married Ida Alicia, the nurse of his first wife who died.
+Henry Flagler and his son, Harry Harkness Flagler, had a rocky relationship after Henry married Ida Alicia, the nurse of his first wife, who had died.

-Henry Harkness Flagler was overall coordinator of all three hotels for only a year, because he quit after a huge blowup with his father.
-Henry Harkness Flagler wisely returned to Columbia College in New York.
-Sadly, he never talked to his father again, though he made it to his father’s death bed.
+Henry quit after only a year, after a huge blowup with his father.
+He wisely returned to Columbia College in New York.
+Sadly, he never talked to his father again, though he made it to his death bed.
 Unfortunately, his father wasn’t conscious.

 Many activities were offered to guests who were spending the winter in St. Augustine.
 Guests enjoyed parties and balls, with live orchestras and bands, singers, and entertainers.
-Henry Flagler built a residence just north of the Ponce de Leon for artists, who not only sold their paintings to guests of the hotel, but also gave art lessons to guests.
+Henry Flagler built a residence just north of the Ponce de Leon for artists, who not only sold their paintings, but also gave art lessons.

-Besides the rich guests from high society escaping the cold winters, famous/soon to be famous people such as Theodore Roosevelt and Admiral Dewey stayed at the Ponce de Leon Hotel.
-President Warren G. Harding was a frequent visitor to St. Augustine and the Ponce de Leon Hotel.
+Besides rich visitors from high society escaping the cold winters, famous and soon-to-be famous people (such as Theodore Roosevelt and Admiral Dewey) dropped by.
+President Warren G. Harding was a frequent visitor.

 Around 1913-’15, St. Augustine was discovered by the movie industry.
-Ponce de Leon Hotel became a favorite place to make films.
+Ponce de Leon Hotel became one of Hollywood’s favorite places to make films.

 The Great Depression was a tough time in St. Augustine.
 In 1932 two of the Flagler hotels, the Alcazar and the Cordova and its casino closed, putting a lot of people out of work.
 Ponce de Leon managed to stay open, and eked out a living.

-Like many of the luxury hotels in Florida during WW 2, Ponce de Leon Hotel was drafted into service.
-In October 1942, the Coast Guard established a training academy at Ponce de Leon Hotel.
+Like many luxury hotels in Florida during WW 2, the Ponce de Leon was drafted into service.
+In October 1942, the Coast Guard established a training academy there.
 The Coast Guard’s auxiliary SPARS also came to St. Augustine.
-After the war, Ponce de Leon Hotel became a private hotel once again.
+After the war, the Ponce de Leon became a private hotel once again.